Irfan234-afif/xendit_flutter/README.md

 final bool cvnValidator = CardValidator.isCvnValid("123");
 ```
+## Reference
+This plugin reference from [fxendit](https://pub.dev/packages/fxendit).
+And using SDK Xendit Java and Swift

 ## Issues
 Have any question, bugs, issues, or feature request you can go to our [GitHub](https://github.com/Irfan234-afif/xendit_flutter/issues).